KUTlime/LABTech-WPF-lecture/README.md

 - Mode: OneWay, TwoWay, OneTime
 - UpdateSourceTrigger: A trigger for a change.
 - If `Path` is the first argument assigned, it can be omitted, `{Binding Path=Customers}` => `{Binding Customers}`.
-- DataContext is our ViewModel, a place where we have data for UI and UI logic.
+- `DataContext` is our view model, a place where we have data for UI and UI logic.

 ### How DataContext works